 How to make Cilantro Crema

 This is one of my absolute favorite condiments.
-It’s heavily adapted from my Cashew Cream blog post/Youtube video, except I use hemp seeds instead of cashews to keep it nut-free. it’s so good and takes just 5 minutes to make.
+It’s heavily adapted from my Cashew Cream blog post/Youtube video, except I use hemp seeds instead of cashews to keep it nut-free.
+It’s so good and takes just 5 minutes to make.
 And unlike cashews, which need to be soaked before using them, hemp seeds don’t require any soaking.

 This section is quite short since all you need to do is add a handful of ingredients to a blender and whiz until smooth and creamy!

-Tips for making these crispy spicy cauliflower tacos
+Tips for making these tacos

 1. To make things efficient as possible, start by preparing the cauliflower.
 Once you put it in the oven, make the jicama-carrot slaw (20 minutes should be enough time to do this).
 During the last minute or two, make the buttery hot sauce (just mix three ingredients until melted).